OECD initiatives on AI

 - Engaging all stakeholder groups.
 The OECD AI Policy Observatory will engage a wide spectrum of actors from different stakeholder groups.
 The rapid pace of AI research and speed of deployment shrinks the time frame and distinction between AI research and its impact on economies and societies.
 There is uncertainty about the future speed and scale of the transition, and complex questions arise around legal, ethical, cultural and technical facets of AI.
 These factors underscore the need for robust and timely engagement between government, industry, policy and technical experts and the public.

 Please contact us with any ideas for partnerships.

-The OECD’s Committee on Digital Economy Policy has established an Expert Group on AI in Society to scope principles that would foster trust in and adoption of AI and that could form the basis of a Recommendation of the OECD Council in the course of 2019.
-Consistent with the CDEP’s May 2018 decision to create the group, the MCM Chair’s statement urged “the OECD to pursue multistakeholder discussions on the possible development of principles that should underpin the development and ethical application of artificial intelligence in the service of people”.
+In May 2018, the OECD’s Committee on Digital Economy Policy (CDEP) established an Expert Group on Artificial Intelligence in Society (AIGO) to scope principles for public policy and international cooperation that would foster trust in and adoption of AI and that could form the basis of a Recommendation of the OECD Council in the course of 2019.
+In the same spirit, the 2018 Ministerial Council Meeting Chair’s statement urged “the OECD to pursue multistakeholder discussions on the possible development of principles that should underpin the development and ethical application of artificial intelligence in the service of people”.